 Mackems and Mac n’ Tacs

-‘Mackem’ does seem to have originated as a jibe or an insult.
-Due to local rivalry, Tyneside would be a likely source for such a term, particularly as the traditional pronunciation of ‘make’ on Tyneside is ‘myek’ as opposed to ‘mac’ on Wearside.
+‘Mackem’ does seem to have originated as a jibe or derisory comment of some kind.
+Due to local rivalry, Tyneside would be a possible source for such a term, particularly as the traditional pronunciation of ‘make’ on Tyneside is supposedly ‘myek’ as opposed to ‘mac’ on Wearside.

 Mack ’em or Build ’em?

 The County Durham historian William Fordyce, writing back in 1857, makes a very interesting remark about Sunderland shipbuilding that could point to an early origin for the ‘Mackem’ or ‘Mac n’ Tac’ term.

 In his description of Sunderland shipbuilding in the late 1700s and early 1800s Fordyce notes that Sunderland shipbuilders were “vigorous and enterprising in the prosecution of their business”, but “did not appear generally to have been possessed of much scientific knowledge respecting it.”